wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Syntax-List.md

 - [Go 1.11 Modules](https://parg.co/01g): Go 1.11 includes preliminary support for versioned modules as proposed here.

+- [2018-go-modules-by-example #Series#](https://github.com/go-modules-by-example/index): Go modules by example is a series of work-along guides.

 - [2019-Using Go Modules](https://blog.golang.org/using-go-modules): This blog post is a tutorial to introduction to the basic operations needed to get started using modules.
 A followup post will cover releasing modules for others to use.

 # Function